 Deconstructing the Styrian Potato Field Salad

-The bacon or speck is optional but gives a lot of flavors.
-Speck is a ham, cut to look like bacon, salt-cured and smoked.
-No need to cook it.
+The special bacon, called speck, is optional but gives a lot of flavors.
+Speck is a ham, cut to look like bacon, salt-cured, and smoked.
+It’s to die for.

-By the way, you know what is another Gold moment here?
-The Styrian Alps which is part of the Alps mountain range.
-Great place for winter sport like skiing.
+By the way, do you know what is another Gold moment here?
+The Styrian Alps are part of the Alps mountain range.
+Great place for winter sports like skiing.
 But the best places to ski in Austria are nearby, a mere 3 hours toward Salzburg.